 - Treat the Whole Person

-I begin with the least invasive natural medicine options.
-I’ll educate and empower you about lifestyle, nutrition, botanicals, and complete regular monitoring of symptoms and labs.
+We begin with the least invasive natural medicine options.
+That means educating and empowering you about lifestyle, nutrition, botanicals, and regular monitoring of symptoms and labs.

 There are numerous options for natural treatments for PCOS.
-Some that I may include are the following:
+Some that we may include are the following:

 Myo-inositol with D-chiro inositol: Myo-inositol works by improving the overall egg quality in all women.
 It has also been shown to increase with oocyte maturation, improve embryo plantation rates, improve ovarian energy status, treat hirsutism/acne, and improve FSH signaling for germ cell maturation.